 The history of the well-known Sicilian Cannoli

-The heritage of the famous Sicilian cannoli goes way back and it Moorish Harem, Monasteries, and a special kind of flour.
+The heritage of the famous Sicilian cannoli goes way back, and it’s Moorish Harem, Monasteries, and a special kind of flour.

 Sicilian Cannoli.
 This crisp, tube-shaped cake is filled with ricotta cheese, and it’s almost impossible not to love it.
 It is impossible to imagine a trip to Sicily without eating Cannoli; it is like a weekend in Germany with no Bratwurst sausages, cabbage, potatoes, or Beer.
 Not to mention Paris without croissants.

 They are officially called Cannoli Siciliani in Sicily.
 One is sufficient, even though their sizes vary from 3.5 – 7.8 inches (9-20 cm).
 It is also commonly known as cannolo, even though it is singularly cannolo.
 It is a complicated story.
 It starts with one and ends with the entire dish.

 They are available all over the world, but you should still try them right where they were made.
 Similar story to the one of Sorbillo and L’Antica Pizzeria Da Michele.
 It’s about more than self-suggestion.

 Every food has a story.
 The history of Sicilian Cannoli is found in Caltanissetta.
 This gives another perspective on the delicious pastry.
-It can be accompanied with chocolate, candied fruit and bits of Italian pistachio.
+It can be accompanied by chocolate, candied fruit, and bits of Italian pistachio.

-Caltanissetta, located in central Sicily is often referred to as the birthplace of Cannoli.
-This delicious delight is often called “Moses’ staff” or “King’s scepter”.
+Caltanissetta, located in central Sicily, is often called Cannoli’s birthplace.
+This delicious delight is often called “Moses’ staff” or “King’s scepter.”